casimiro/ml-api/README.md

    training and testing -- it might be a good a idea to do that, even though the client can do the separation on his/her side.
  - I'm currently using `pickle` as serialization method on celery.
-As pointed on Celery documentation it can be exploited to run undesired code on host.
-As the application is running in a docker container, that can be not a problem but it definitely deserves some investigation.  `pickle` was used in favor of `json` as I didn't manage to make `sklearn.linear_model.Logisticregression` json serializable.
+As pointed on Celery documentation it can be exploited to run undesired code on the application's host.
+As the application is running inside a docker container, it may not be a problem but it definitely deserves some investigation.  `pickle` was used in favor of `json` as I didn't manage to make `sklearn.linear_model.LogisticRegression` json serializable.
 As this was my first time playing with `Celery` (and `kombu`) I've had a hard time trying to do that. =)